waynodiablo/Oystercard/pills/debugging.md

 * The data is not reaching the DB
 * An error should be thrown when the user is saved.

-## 4 - Test using the scientific method
+## 4 - P Everywhere

-Once you've identified your assumptions, you need to test them.
-Although sometimes it's tempting to do this in an ad hoc fashion, your best chance of success is to use the scientific method, a time-honoured way of quickly testing our assumptions:

-* **Hypothesis** - from you assumptions, take the one that is most likely to be incorrect (or just choose any), then make a hypothesis, such as _the data is being passed incorrectly into the user model_
-* **Analysis** - you'll need to break your task down into something smaller, the key here being to isolate only the part of our application that we need to test our assumption against.
-The easiest way of doing this is to use a serious of `puts`/`p`/`console.log` statements throughout your system to hone down which part of the system is causing the problem.
+You'll need to break your task down into something smaller, the key here being to isolate only the part of our application that we need to test our assumption against.
+To do this you'll need some sort of tool which you use to tighten the loop until you get to the root cause of your problem.
-* **Experimentation** - now run a series of experiments on the isolated part of our application.
-This is often as simple as saying "what would happen if I perform a certain action?".
-Go slowly here and only change one thing at a time, and observe the result
-* **Conclusion** - once you've finished experimenting, reflect on whether it has fixed the problem.
-At first it's likely that it may no, but ideally it will have provided you with more information and allowed you to at least be more certain about your assumptions

-Note when experimenting and analysing, in the same way that scientists use tools such as microscopes to help them run their experiments, as programmers we need to rely on tools to gather data to test our hypothesis.
-These can be everything from using sophisticated debuggers such as [byebug](https://github.com/deivid-rodriguez/byebug) in Ruby or the [debugger statement](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/debugger) in JavaScript, to the simply using `puts` or `console.log` to check what your data is outputting in various stages of your code.

-> Generally the simpler the tool the better, start with `p`/`puts` and `console.log` and move to more advanced tools if/when you need to.
-And don't forget sometimes fixing a bug is as simple as putting a series of of `p` statements throughout your system, following the data as it flows through the system
+Some tools are:

+* `p`/`puts` (Ruby) or `console.log` (JavaScript)
+* `byebug`/`binding.pry` (Ruby) or `debugger` (JavaScript) to pause your code
+* `launchy`/`browser.pause` to save and open a webpage at a specific point in your tests
+* `chrome dev tools` to check your networks requests
+* `pry`/`irb`/`node`/`chrome console` to test code snippets

+When experimenting, pick a tool and run lots of little tests (often this is simply putting a load of `puts` statements in your code), generally the sign of an experienced debugger is someone who uses a large number of tests like this to analyse/experiment on the problem

-## 5 - Repeat until it's fixed
+## 5 - Repeat

-Once you've reached some conclusions based on your tests, if you still haven't fixed the problem then you'll need to run the steps again.
+Once you've reached some conclusions based on your tests, if you still haven't fixed the problem then you'll need to run the steps again - at least you have ruled out one train of investigation.

-That means taking another break (frequent breaks are really important when debugging even if it's just for a minute), restating the problem to your pair based on what you've learnt from the previous experiment, re-checking your assumptions and then picking a new assumption to test.
-Eventually if you continually do this systematically you'll be guaranteed to eventually get to the cause of your bug!

 ## Further tips